GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/docs/TUTORIAL_TRAINING.md

 ## SQL Queries in BigQuery - Pipeline Configuration

-SQL Queries can be components in the pipeline in 3 steps:
+SQL Queries are added to components in the pipeline in 3 steps:

 1. **Create templated SQL Queries**